Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Treatments For Scarring

-There are several treatments we can perform pre and post-surgery to help speed up the healing process and minimise the appearance of surgical scarring.
-Our most recommended treatments are Morpheus8 & Exion microneedlingRF, Dermapen microneedling, Lumecca IPL and Healite LED Light Therapy.
+There are several treatments that can be performed pre and post-surgery to help expedite the healing process and minimise the appearance of surgical scarring.
+Our most recommended treatments are Morpheus8 & Exion microneedling RF, Dermapen microneedling, Lumecca IPL and Healite II LED Light Therapy.

-Inigo Cosmetic has won multiple awards for scar revision and is Australia’s leading scar revision clinic for INMODE Australia.
 The team at Inigo Cosmetic have developed their own scar revision protocols utilising various modalities to achieve optimal results.

-HEALITE
+HEALITE II

-Healite LED Light Therapy
+Healite II LED Light Therapy

 Healite is used pre and post-surgery to assist with wound healing as it aims to stimulate cellular regeneration.
-Healite helps to minimise the risk of infection, improve the appearance of scarring, reduce inflammation, decrease swelling bruising and pain.
+Healite helps to minimise the risk of infection, improve the appearance of scarring, reduce inflammation, decrease swelling, bruising, and pain.

 Single session Healite | $75